Website icon Xpert.Digital

 • 📄 Legislation and consultation time: Thomas Heilmann's lawsuit in context

-The government no longer wants to negotiate, despite strong criticism!
+The government refuses to negotiate any longer, despite fierce criticism!

-This is a significant issue that affects the real estate industry and the population alike.
-Despite massive criticism, the government appears unwilling to hold further negotiations.
-This has caused significant concern in the real estate industry.
+This is a significant matter affecting both the real estate industry and the general public.
+Despite widespread criticism, the government appears unwilling to engage in further negotiations.
+This has caused considerable concern within the real estate sector.

 Alarming letter from real estate industry president Axel Gedaschko

-Axel Gedaschko, the president of the real estate industry, sounded the alarm in a letter to all members of the Bundestag.
-In this letter he expresses serious concerns about the planned funding.
-Gedaschko argues that this funding falls far short of previous funding.
+Axel Gedaschko, president of the real estate industry association, has sounded the alarm in a letter to all members of the Bundestag.
+In this letter, he expresses serious concerns regarding the planned subsidies.
+Gedaschko argues that these subsidies fall far short of previous levels.
 This fact alone is extremely worrying.

-One of Gedaschko's most striking statements is his warning against a massive cut in current funding.
-This cut would have a serious impact on the housing and real estate markets.
-Stresses in these areas would increase significantly, which in turn would send a devastating message.
+One of Gedaschko's most striking statements is his warning against a massive reduction in current funding.
+This reduction would have serious repercussions for the housing and real estate markets.
+The strain on these sectors would increase significantly, which in turn would send a devastating signal.

 Rising rents as a possible consequence

-These developments are extremely worrying and require urgent attention from the government.
-It is important that the concerns of the real estate industry and tenants are taken into account equally in order to find a sustainable solution.
+These developments are extremely worrying and require urgent government attention.
+It is essential that the concerns of both the real estate industry and tenants are given equal consideration in order to find a sustainable solution.

 Details from Axel Gedaschko's letter

-• The planned funding falls behind the previous funding.
+• The planned funding falls short of the previous funding.

-• Warning of massive cuts in current funding.
+• Warning of massive cuts to current funding.

 • Potential impact on rising rents.